 What Are the Dental Problems That Cause TMJ Pain?

 If you are concerned about TMJ causing you dental problems, talk to our specialists at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Is there any dental treatment for TMJ pain?

 The temporomandibular joints are some of the most complex joints in the human body, enabling us with ability to talk, bite, and sting.
 They provide the jaw with a sliding hinge action, which is more complex than most joints as they typically only enable motion in one direction.
 There are several kinds of dental problems that can lead to the disorder of this joint, including misaligned bites, such as under and overbites.
 Fortunately, TMJ disorders are highly treatable and often respond positively to treatment, especially when treated early on.

 Causes of TMJ disorders vary from person to person and can include:

 – Strain — If the jaw joints become overworked or the muscles become excessively strained, a TMJ disorder can manifest.
 In certain cases this strain could stem from habitually grinding or clenching teeth, clinically known as bruxism.

 – Trauma — Sustaining a traumatic injury to the jaw, head or neck can affect the form and function of the temporomandibular joint and may result in a TMJ disorder.
 Trauma also can cause the jaw joints’ disks to displace, another etiology for TMJ disorder.